Last Iterate Convergence in Monotone Mean Field Games: Approximating proximal point with mirror descent in regularized MFG

-\subsection{Proof sketch of the convergence result for Regularized Mirror Descent}
+\subsection{Proof sketch of the convergence result for \texorpdfstring{$\RMD$}{regularized mirror descent}}

-Let us return from continuous-time dynamics \eqref{eq:mirror_flow} to the discrete-time algorithm \eqref{eq:update}.
+We return from continuous-time dynamics \eqref{eq:mirror_flow} to the discrete-time algorithm \eqref{eq:update}.
 The technical difficulty in the proof of \cref{lem:monotonically_decresing} is the non-Lipschitz continuity of the value function $Q^{\lambda,\sigma}_h$ in \eqref{eq:update}, that is, the derivative of $Q^{\lambda,\sigma}_h(s,a,\pi,\mu)$ with respect to the policy $\pi$ can blow up as $\pi$ approaches the boundary of the space $\PolicySet$ of probability simplices.

-We can overcome this difficulty as shown in the following sketch of proof: \begin{SketchOfProof}[\cref{lem:monotonically_decresing}] In a similar way to \cref{thm:exp_conv}, we can obtain the following inequality with a discretization error:
+We can overcome this difficulty as shown in the following sketch of proof: \begin{SketchOfProof}[\cref{lem:monotonically_decresing}] In a similar way to \cref{thm:exp_conv}, we can obtain the following inequality with a {discretization error}:

-The remainder of the proof is almost entirely dedicated to showing that the above error term is sufficiently small and bounded compared to the other terms in the inequality.
+{where we use a property of KL divergence, see the proof in \cref{appendix:discrete}.} The remainder of the proof is almost entirely dedicated to showing that the above error term is sufficiently small and bounded compared to the other terms in \eqref{eq:first_step_exp_conv}.
 As a result, we obtain the following claim: \begin{CatchyBox3}{} \begin{claim} Suppose that the learning rate $\eta$ is less than the upper bound $\eta^\ast$ in \eqref{eq:upperbound_eta}.
-Then, we have
+Then